-Additionally, some studies use multi-modal learning architectures to develop molecular LLMs, which often adopt adapter-based architectures.
-For instance, InstructMol~\cite{instructmol}, GraphGPT~\cite{graphgpt}, and DrugChat~\cite{drugchat} employ a simple projection layer to map molecule features to LLM's input space.
-MolCA~\cite{molca} and 3D-MoLM~\cite{3d-molm} utilize a Q-Former~\cite{blip2} to bridge the modality gap between molecules and text.
+Additionally, some studies~\cite{instructmol,drugchat,molca,3d-molm} use multi-modal learning architectures to develop molecular LLMs, which often adopt adapter-based architectures.
 However, these methods do not treat molecule and text modalities equally and lack a supervision signal for the molecule modality, limiting model capacity and effectiveness.

 \paragraph{Vector Quantization.} Vector Quantization (VQ)~\cite{vector_quant} is a widely used technique in generative models.
 VQ-VAE~\cite{vqvae} converts an image into a set of discrete codes within a learnable discrete latent space by learning to reconstruct the original image.
 VQ-GAN~\cite{vqgan} enhances the generation quality by leveraging adversarial and perceptual objectives.
 In the context of molecules, VQ has been effectively applied to quantize molecule features.
 For example, DGAE~\cite{dgae} introduces a VQ model specifically for molecules, where molecules are encoded into discrete latent codes.
 Mole-BERT~\cite{molebert} uses VQ to rethink the pre-training of GNNs for molecular tasks.
 IMoLD~\cite{iMoLD} proposes using VQ to enhance invariant molecule representations, and VQSynergy~\cite{vqsynery} demonstrates the use of VQ for drug discovery.